lukafilipxvic/Pyzam/README.md

   <a href="./LICENSE.md"><img src="https://img.shields.io/badge/license-MIT-blue.svg"></a>
 </p>

-Pyzam is a free CLI music recognition tool in Python.
+Pyzam is a free CLI music recognition tool for audio and mixtapes in Python.

 ## Installation